 - 5. Community sewer systems.
 New development within a village limit boundary shall connect to a public sewer system within 400 feet of the parcel, unless such connection is prohibited, physically impossible, or otherwise infeasible (Land Use Policy C-PFS-5).
 Any determination that connection to the public sewer system is infeasible shall be made in writing. - 6.
 Sewage disposal systems and protection of water quality.
 Require new and expanded sewage disposal systems to be designed, constructed, and maintained so as to protect the biological productivity and quality of coastal streams, wetlands, and other waters (Land Use Policy C-PFS-6). - 7.
 Adequately sized sewage disposal systems.
-New and expanded sewage disposal systems shall be sized adequately to meet the needs of proposed development that can be approved consistent with the certified LCP, including any changes to the intensity in use of an existing structure (Land Use Policy C-PFS-7).
-Any new or expanded sewage treatment and distribution capacity to serve new development shall only be permitted when existing capacity has been consumed or will be consumed within the time period required to construct additional sewage treatment capacity, and only when capacity increases would not overburden the existing and probable future capacity of other public works facilities. - 8.
-Sewage disposal system requirements for new lots.
+New and expanded sewage disposal systems shall be sized adequately to meet the needs of development that can be approved consistent with the certified LCP (Land Use Policy C-PFS-7).
+Any new or expanded sewage treatment and distribution capacity to serve new development shall only be permitted when existing capacity has been consumed or will be consumed within the time period required to construct additional sewage treatment capacity, and only when capacity increases would not overburden the existing and probable future capacity of other public works facilities. - Sewage disposal system requirements for new lots.
 All sewage disposal systems on newly created lots shall comply in all respects, without variance, with applicable County and state regulations (Land Use Policy C-PFS-8). - 9.
 Preference for on-site individual sewage disposal systems.
 An individual sewage disposal system shall be located on the same parcel as the building or buildings it serves per Land Use Policy C-PFS-9. - 10.
 Adequate on-site sewage disposal systems for existing development.
 Ensure that existing on-site sewage disposal systems function properly by complying with all rules and regulations of the Regional Water Quality Control Board, including any requirements adopted pursuant to AB885, so long as such requirements are consistent with the LCP.
 Where repairs to existing systems are necessary, corrective actions shall be taken per Land Use Policy C-PFS-10. - 11.
 Alternative on-site sewage disposal systems.
-Alternative on-site sewage disposal systems shall be considered and approved per Land Use Policy C-PFS-11.
+Alternative on-site sewage disposal systems shall be considered and approved per Land Use Policy C-PFS-11. - 12.
+Limited use of off-site septic systems.
+Allow construction of off-site individual or community septic systems only in compliance with Land Use Policy C-PFS-12. - 13.
+New water sources serving five or more parcels.
+Applicants for new water wells or other sources serving 5 or more parcels shall demonstrate that no adverse impacts on coastal resources shall result per Land Use Policy C-PFS-13.